TANGO-Project/alde-gui/README.md

 - Download this repository

-- Go to project directory and execute the following commands:
+- Go to project directory and execute the following command:

 ```bash
 lein start
 ```

-- In order to create a runnable _.jar_ and use it to launch the GUI application:
+- In order to create a runnable _.jar_ and use it to launch the GUI application, execute the following:

 ```bash
 lein gen-jar
 java -jar target/alde-gui.jar
 ```

 - By default, the GUI can be accessed in port 3001.
-But this can be modified by launching the jar file with an extra parameter:
+But this can be modified by launching the _.jar_ file with an extra parameter:

 ```bash
 lein gen-jar